 Each Synth part of LD3 has 2 modulation envelopes.
 One ADSR type, and one decay only envelope.
-Envelope 1, the ADSR envelope can have linear or logarithmic charateristics and it also has an offset control.
+Envelope 1, the ADSR envelope can have linear or logarithmic characteristics, it is possible to loop the ADS segment, and it also has an offset control.